 In 2007, we conducted an expedition on the Australia's Marine National Facility vessel, the RV Southern Surveyor, called 'Evolution of drowned shelf edge reefs in the GBR: Implications for understanding abrupt climate change, coral reef response, and modern deep water benthic habitats'.
 We received a National Geographic Committee for Research and Exploration and ECORD grants to help pay for the expedition.

-Scientists and students with an interest in drowned reefs were invited from James Cook University (JCU), University of Sydney (USyd), University of Oxford (UOxford), and the University of Edinburgh (UEdinburgh).
-The ship departed from Cairns in north Queensland and traveled along edge of the GBR outer-shelf and in the Coral Sea for about 700 km before finishing at Mackay in central Queensland (Map below).
+James Cook University, University of Sydney, University of Oxford and the University of Edinburgh.
+The ship departed from Cairns in north Queensland and traveled along edge of the GBR outer-shelf and in the Coral Sea for about 700 km before finishing at Mackay in central Queensland.Scientists and students with an interest in drowned reefs were invited to the expedition from

-The drowned shelf edge reefs in the GBR expedition will give scientists valuable records of the past GBR response to climate and sea-level change.
-The detailed 3D seabed maps and high-resolution images will help us to understand how these reefs provide a habitat for the living marine life attached to their surface.
-This new information will also help GBR Marine Park managers to protect and preserve the these interesting deep reef environments.
+The data from this expedition and other voyages, such as IODP Expedition 325, are now providing scientists with valuable records of the past response of the Great Barrier Reef to climate and sea-level change.
+These detailed 3D seabed maps and images of the seafloor also help us to understand how these reefs provide a deep habitat for present marine life.
+This new information will also help the Marine Park managers to protect and preserve these deeper reef environments.